Algoknox/ASCBuilder_Templates/README.md

 2. Export the JSON schema and download it.
 3. Clone this repository.
 4. Save the name of the schema as source.json and upload it to a folder with the name of your intended smart contract.
+5. Optionally, you could add the .py result (PyTEAL code) and save it as source.py in the same folder.
-5. Add a README.md file into the folder that explains what your smart contract does.
+6. Add a README.md file into the folder that explains what your smart contract does.
-6. The folder names should only contain alphabets, numbers and underscores.
+7. The folder names should only contain alphabets, numbers and underscores.
-7. Upload the folder to this repository and make a PR.
+8. Upload the folder to this repository and make a PR.
-8. Hurray!
+9. Hurray!

 ## Merges
 We may only merge PRs that adhere to the instructions above and that are safe and reasonable/necessary solutions for other developers on Algorand.